 It is recommended that the impacts of tides (and relative sea level rise) be considered as boundary conditions of hydraulic modeling efforts in coastal watersheds.
-TxDOT has a new chapter in their

-Hydraulic Design Manual published in 2019 on Coastal Hydraulic Design that references the GLO's Texas Coastal Resiliency Master Plan and both of these documents are considered best available guidance for coastal flooding.
+TxDOT has a new chapter in their Hydraulic Design Manual published in 2019 on Coastal Hydraulic Design that references the General Land Office's (GLO's) Texas Coastal Resiliency Master Plan and both of these documents are considered best available guidance for coastal flooding.

-3.5.E Mapping approach
+3.6.E3.5.E Mapping approach